 This kind of setup will of course work with amps designed for a minimum load of 8 ohms.

-The only issue is, the amp may not operate at full power, especially if it is designed for variable loads even higher than 16 ohms.
+The only issue is, that the amp may not operate at full power, especially if it is designed for variable loads even higher than 16 ohms.
 However, this load will not damage your amp.

 In any case, while you will be operating at less power, the speakers should sound just fine.